Jack W. Szostak: Research and career

 Szostak is credited with the construction of the world's first yeast artificial chromosome, important in mapping the location of genes in mammals and to develop techniques for manipulating genes.

 His discoveries have helped to clarify the events that lead to chromosomal recombination—the reshuffling of genes that occurs during meiosis—and the function of telomeres, the specialized DNA sequences at the tips of chromosomes.

 In the early 90s his laboratory shifted its research direction and focused on studying RNA enzymes, which had been recently discovered by Cech and Altman.
 He developed the technique of in vitro evolution of RNA (also developed independently by Gerald Joyce) which enables the discovery of RNAs with desired functions through successive cycles of selection, amplification and mutation.
 He isolated the first aptamer (term he used for the first time).
 He isolated RNA enzymes with RNA ligase activity directly from random sequence (project of David Bartel).

 His lab focuses on the challenges of understanding the origin of life on Earth, and the construction of artificial cellular life in the laboratory.
 They have conducted detailed studies of mechanisms by which RNA templates may have replicated on early Earth before the emergence of enzyme catalysts.
 In particular, they have focused on imidazole-activated ribonucleotides (phosphorimidazolides) as monomers capable of elongating a new RNA strand.
 Significantly, the Szostak group discovered that phosphorimidazolide-mediated template elongation occurs via 5'-5'-imidazolium bridged dinucleotide intermediates which accelerate polymerization.
 Phosphorimidazolides were first proposed to be critical for early-Earth nucleotide polymerization by Leslie E. Orgel and colleagues.

 Szostak and Katarzyna Adamala demonstrated that the issues of a degrading effect of magnesium ions on RNA and the disruption of a fatty acid membrane by magnesium ions can be simultaneously solved by the presence of weak cation chelator like citric acid in primitive protocells.

-Szostak developed Functional Information as a means for the quantification of the information content of molecular structures such as DNA or RNA.
+Szostak developed functional information, a concept for quantifying the information content of biological molecules, such as DNA or RNA, based on their function.

 In September 2022, Szostak joined the faculty of the University of Chicago as university professor, leading a new interdisciplinary program called the Origins of Life Initiative.

-Szostak is also an important advocate for guidelines in the development of Mirror life, having published a commentary in Science in December of 2024 about the subject.
+Szostak is also an important advocate for caution regarding the potential development of mirror life, having published a commentary in Science in December 2024.